gauti1409/gauti1409/README.md

 * 🌍  I'm based in Noida, India
 * ✉️  You can contact me at [dhruv.gautam1409@gmail.com](mailto:dhruv.gautam1409@gmail.com)
 * 🧠  I'm currently learning and working on Pyspark and Azure Cloud Services to gain exposure in Data Engineering.
-* ⚡  Obsessed with Anime - Haikyuu !!
+* ⚡  Obsessed with Animes - Dragon Ball & Haikyuu !!

 ### Skills